Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./README.md

 ### Orchestrator Pipeline

-#### The orchestrator pipeline is designed to be straightforward.
-As I am executing my pipeline on a scheduled batch basis, it iterates through the files folder.
-This involves parameterizing the lakehouse path, the source folders, the destination folder, and the file format.
-This flexibility enables the same process to be applied to any lakehouse and any file format or table for loading
+The Orchestrator Pipeline automates file processing, iterating through each file and performing parameterized actions based on file structure.
+Key configurations, including lakehouse paths and file formats, make the pipeline adaptable for any data lakehouse.

 ![AltText](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/Setting%20the%20parameters%20for%20Input%20Folder.png)

-### For Each Activity to iterate through Files
+## For Each Activity to iterate through Files

-#### The child items of the folder, specifically the files located in the Dataset folder, are retrieved and passed as an array.
-This array is then processed through a For Each activity to execute subsequent actions in the pipeline.
-In that for each activity it has two switch activity one switch activity has it Copy the File using the Copy Data Activity and Run the Notebook for validating the files.
+Files from the Dataset folder are passed into a For Each activity.
+This  activitiy for validation and data transfer, including:

+Copy Data: Copies the file.
+**Validation Notebook** : Checks data structure and content.

 ![AltText](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/For%20Each%20Activity%20has%20two%20switch%20activity%20-%201.png)

-### Notebook activity - Validate the CSV file and load the data
+## Notebook activity - Validate the CSV file and load the data (Validation Data)

-#### Below is the PySpark code  process retrieves the column names and inferred data types from the CSV file, as well as the column names, data types, and key field names from the metadata file.
-It verifies whether the column names align, if the data types are consistent, if key fields are defined for the file, and checks for any duplicate key values in the incoming file.
-If duplicate key fields are found, it logs the duplicate key values to a separate file.
-If the names and data types match and there are no duplicate key values, the file is converted to Parquet format, and the key field names from the metadata file are returned.
-Otherwise, an appropriate error message is provided.
+The pipeline includes a **Notebook activity** that validates each CSV file against predefined metadata.
+Key checks performed include:

+- **Column Names and Data Types**
+- **Primary Key Constraints**
+- **Duplicate Key Values**
+Successful files are converted to Parquet format for further processing; otherwise, error details are logged.

 ```python
 lakehousepath = 'abfss://xxxxxx7@onelake.dfs.fabric.microsoft.com/aef0e8dc-7168-48b5-911c-2aff7f69ed87'